hkm/routerpwn.com/README.md

 * Made with HTML/Javascript, runs in mobile devices with a browser
 * Each exploit contains a link to the complete advisory

+## Usage
+* As simple as choosing a exploit and clicking on it!
+* If you want to change the IP address for the vulnerable device click on "[+]"

 ## Demos

 https://www.youtube.com/results?search_query=routerpwn